Equations involving the modular $j$-function and its derivatives: Solvability of Certain Equations Involving Periodic Functions

 It is worth mentioning that for equations of the form $F(j,j')=0$, where $F$ is a polynomial, the transformation $z\mapsto -\frac{1}{z}$ always guarantees that the ratio of the lowest and highest powers of $z$ has a pole in $\h$ or exponential growth at $i\infty$.
 In general, \Cref{prop: intro periodic pole} is sufficient when we deal with equations of the form $F(z,j(z),j'(z))=0$, although the argument is somewhat more complicated.

 The reader may benefit from revisiting this example after reading the rest of the paper, as it will make the above-mentioned phenomena less obscure. \end{example}

-\begin{notation} Let $\mathcal{P}$ denote the field of $1$-periodic meromorphic functions on $\h$; recall that all such functions have a $q$-expansion, namely they can be written as meromorphic functions on the unit disc evaluated at $q = \exp(2\pi i w)$ for $w$ in $\h$.
-We write $\mathcal{P}[w]$ and $\mathcal{P}(w)$ for the ring and the field generated by the variable $w$ over $\mathcal{P}$. \end{notation}
+\begin{notation} Let $\mathcal{P}$ denote the field of $1$-periodic meromorphic functions on $\h$ {which are also meromorphic at $i\infty$ (recall Definition~\ref{def: merom at infty})}.
+We write $\mathcal{P}[w]$ and $\mathcal{P}(w)$ respectively for the polynomial ring and its fraction field generated by the variable $w$ over $\mathcal{P}$. {We remark that the functions in $\mathcal{P}$ will also be thought of as meromorphic functions of the variable $w$.}